hackathon2021-pCloud/pcloud-fe/README.md

 ## development

-1. to add new APIs, create file under `./pages/api` folder; For example, `./pages/api/date.js` will be handling request to `https://pcloud-fe.vercel.app/api/date`; if need to use other languages (Go, Python and Ruby), see [pcloud-be](https://github.com/wanghaoPolar/pcloud-be/tree/main)
+1. to add new APIs, create file under `./pages/api` folder; For example, `./pages/api/date.js` will be handling request to `https://pcloud-fe.vercel.app/api/date`
 2. to deploy new changes, push the commit to `main` branch, the deployment will start automatically and finish in minutes